dhruvdevu/GenreClassificationDL/index.md

 Timbre is an important feature for music information retrieval and genre classification.
 Timbre describes the perceived sound quality of a musical note, sound or tune -- e.g., a sound played at the same pitch and loudness can sound very different across instruments.
 Timbre is also what allows humans to differentiate between instruments and voices.

 The timbre features at every timestep are usually computed by retrieving the Mel-freqeuncy Cepstral Coefficients (MFCC) [6] and by taking the twelve most representative components.
-In the remainder of the paper we use timber and MFCC interchangably.
+In the remainder of the paper we use Timbre and MFCC interchangably.

-Due to how the timber segments are calculated, the timber feature vector at every timestep does not have a clear interpretation unlike the chroma features.
+Due to how the timber segments are calculated, the Timbre feature vector at every timestep does not have a clear interpretation unlike the chroma features.
 Also, the maximum value of a component of the timber feature vector at a timestep generally depends on the song and is not normalized.

 #### Visualization
-We plot the visualization of both the chroma and timber segment timeseries as a heatmap for various songs.
-While timber features are less interpretable than chroma, we plot them anyway to have a better idea of the data.
+We plot the visualization of both the chroma and Timbre segment timeseries as a heatmap for various songs.
+While Timbre features are less interpretable than chroma, we plot them anyway to have a better idea of the data.

 Given the interpretability of chroma feature values we notice for example: Party in the USA has many changes in the intensity of chroma values while Hotel California does not.
 Such a pattern indicates that Party in the USA has a more energetic start while Hotel California starts slower (notably with the famous slow guitar solo).